Kellton LogoHome

 01-01-2024,01-01-2024,53.95 PLN BOLT.EU/O/2401010007 Warsaw,,,"-53,95",,110,

 The biggest value I get from tracking my expenses is knowing what portion specific spending categories make up all my expenses.
 How much did I pay for groceries this month?
 How much money did I spend on dining out?
-Those questions can only be answered when an expense can fall into some specific category.
+Those questions can only be answered when an expense falls into some specific category.
 Such labeling can be done by AI, and this article is mostly about it.

 String matching vs AI: why we need the big guns